PipelineAI/pipeline/docs/quickstart/kubernetes/README.md

 ## Create Kubernetes Cluster
 We recommend [**JenkinsX**](https://jenkins-x.io/getting-started/create-cluster/) to install on AWS, Azure, Google Cloud, or On-Premise.

+Notes:
+* When using AWS EKS, make sure you allocate 100GB to the root volume ephemeral storage - or you will see lots of `Evicted` pods.
+The default of 20GB is not enough to store the Docker images on each node.
+* See [HERE](https://github.com/PipelineAI/company-private/issues/807) for more info.

+Workarounds:
+* Pass `--node-volume-size` when using `eksctl`.
+(JenkinsX uses eksctl, but doesn't currently expose `--node-volume-size`)
+* Modify `/var/lib/docker` to point to a larger ephemeral disk or EBS volume.
+See [HERE](https://github.com/awslabs/amazon-eks-ami/pull/143) for more info.

 ## Install PipelineAI on Kubernetes
 ### Prerequisites
 * Running Kubernetes Cluster